 My meal planning service, Dinner Prep Pro, removes the guesswork and helps you get dinner on the table in 15-20 minutes each night.
 My meal prep checklists only take 1 hour each week!

-- Grab some bento box meal prep bowls to separate the ingredients and enjoy this salad for work week lunches
+- Grab some bento box meal prep bowls to separate the ingredients and enjoy this salad for work week lunches.

-- You can also grab some mason jars to layer the lettuce at the top so it doesn't get soggy
+- You can also grab some mason jars to layer the lettuce at the top so it doesn't get soggy.

 - I get all my free-range ground chicken from Butcher Box, conveniently delivered to me frozen.

-- Get some small glass bowls with lids to freeze the chili
+- Get some small glass bowls with lids to freeze the chili.

-Wendy's Taco Salad
+Wendy's Taco Salad {Perfect Copycat!}

 Ingredients